-- 1.5 [deleted] The Remuneration Part implements those provisions of the Capital Requirements Directive (CRD)15 which relate to remuneration. - 1.6 The European Banking Authority (EBA) published Guidelines on Sound Remuneration Policies16 (the EBA Guidelines) under Articles 74(3) and 75(2) of the CRD Directive (EU) 2013/36 and disclosures under Article 450 of the Capital Requirements Regulation (CRR)17 on 21 December 2015. - 1.7 [deleted] The PRA has notified the EBA of compliance with all aspects of the EBA Guidelines, except for the provision that the limit on awarding variable remuneration to 100% of fixed remuneration, or 200% with shareholder approval ('the bonus cap'), must be applied to all firms subject to the CRD. - 1.8 [deleted] Remuneration proportionality level one and two firms must continue to apply the bonus cap.
-In parallel, the PRA and Financial Conduct Authority (FCA) will retain the current approach of requiring proportionality level three firms to set an appropriate ratio between fixed and variable remuneration for their business. - 1.9 Save where the Remuneration Part mandates a different approach, The PRA expect All-all firms must to continue to make every effort to comply with all-other aspects of the EBA's 2015 Guidelines, and all existing domestic requirements.
-18 The PRA expects the EBA to issue new Guidelines under CRD V and will consider whether to update this guidance in light of those.
-In
+- 1.5 [deleted]

+- 1.6 The European Banking Authority (EBA) published Guidelines on Sound Remuneration Policies (the EBA Guidelines)6 under Articles 74(3) and 75(2) of Directive (EU) 2013/36 and disclosures under Article 450 of the Capital Requirements Regulation (CRR) on 21 December 2015.

+- 1.7 [deleted]

+- 1.8 [deleted]

+- 1.9 Save where the Remuneration Part mandates a different approach, the PRA expects all firms to continue to make every effort to comply with all aspects of the EBA's 2015 Guidelines, and all existing domestic requirements.
+The EBA has consulted on new Guidelines under CRD V and the PRA will consider whether to update this SS in light of the new EBA Guidelines, once finalised.
+In the following chapters, the PRA provides additional clarification of its expectations regarding a number of specific remuneration requirements.